Top 10 most widely operated fighter jets in 2023

 In the 2000s Russia developed an upgraded version of the jet, the MiG-35.
 However, it wasn’t successful, and just over a dozen were made.
 Meanwhile, the worldwide fleet of old MiG-29s continues to decline, as many Fulcrums are being retired, while others are being destroyed during international conflicts such as the Syrian civil war and Russia’s invasion of Ukraine.

-Developed as a light carrier-borne fighter and attack jet for the United State Navy (USN), the F/A-18, also known simply as the F-18, was also exported to Australia, Canada, Spain and other countries to be used as a regular fighter jet.
+Developed as a light carrier-borne fighter and attack jet for the United States Navy (USN), the F/A-18, also known simply as the F-18, was also exported to Australia, Canada, Spain, and other countries to be used as a regular fighter jet.

-In the 1990s a heavily upgraded version, the F/A-18E/F Super Hornet, was developed, and is still in production.
-Meanwhile, the USN had begun to retire the old A, B, C and D versions, replacing them with the new variants as those came in.
-So, although more than 2,000 Hornets were produced, less than half remain operational.
+In the 1990s a heavily upgraded version, the F/A-18E/F Super Hornet, was developed and is still in production.
+Meanwhile, the USN had begun to retire the old A, B, C, and D versions, replacing them with the new variants as those came in.
+So, although 1,479 Hornets were produced, more than half remain operational.

 Not just one of the most popular, the F-15 is considered the most successful fighter jet ever built.
 It scored more than 100 victories in air combat while never actually being shot down by other aircraft.

-Besides the US, large numbers of F-15s are operated by Israel, Japan, Qatar, South Korea, Saudi Arabia and Singapore.
-The jet is still being produced as the Boeing F-15EX in relatively small numbers.
+Besides the US, large numbers of F-15s are operated by Israel, Japan, Qatar, South Korea, Saudi Arabia, and Singapore.
+In total, 1,198 units of the F-15 were built.
+The jet is still being produced as the Boeing F-15EX in relatively small numbers

 3. MiG-21 family: over 1,100

-It is hard to believe that the MiG-21 is not only one of the oldest fighter jets still in service, but also, one of the most popular.
-On paper, more than 330 original MiG-21s are still operated across the globe, as well as more than 440 of its Chinese copies, designated as the Chengdu J-7, and a similar number of the Chengdu F-7, export versions of the J-7.
+It is hard to believe that the MiG-21 is not only one of the oldest fighter jets still in service but also, one of the most popular.
+The USSR produced 11,496 MiG-21s, including some made in India and Czechoslovakia.
+Production concluded in 1985.
+On paper, more than 300 original MiG-21s are still operated across the globe, as well as more than 800 of its Chinese copies, designated as the Chengdu J-7, and a similar number of the Chengdu F-7, export versions of the J-7.

 However, it is important to keep in mind that these numbers are very likely to be wrong.
 Many of the aircraft are extremely old and likely not in good shape, so the MiG-21 should probably rank a few places lower.
 But there is no possibility of knowing this for sure because militaries don’t tend to be open about their real capabilities.

-Only around 400 original Su-27s remain operational today and this number is dwindling.
-However, the Flanker’s derivatives keep being produced at large numbers and exported all over the world.
-As a result, it’s likely that this jet will remain in the skies for decades to come.
+Out of the 1,600 aircraft made only over 1,240 original Su-27s remain operational today and this number is dwindling.
+However, the Flanker’s derivatives keep being produced in large numbers and exported all over the world.
+As a result, this jet will likely remain in the skies for decades to come.

 1. General Dynamics F-16 Fighting Falcon: over 2,100